Tiago-Relvas-UoP/COMP3016-CW2/README.md

 - A 3D Water Surface that blends in 2 mixed textures, and a gradient Color
 - Procedurally generated clouds using Perlin Noise that continously fluctuate over the runtime of the application
 - 3D Animated Models: An UFO, and a plane
-- Dynamic Lighting source (Sun) that illuminates all scene objects
+- Static Lighting source (Sun) that illuminates all scene objects
 - Fluid First-person movement (WASD/Camera)
 - A relaxing Ambience music